 Uninsured and underinsured motorist bodily injury coverage (UM/UIM)

-In addition to the required liability insurance, you may want to consider other optional coverage types for your vehicle, such as collision and comprehensive, especially if your vehicle is newer or more valuable.
+In addition to the liability insurance that may be required by your state, you may want to consider other optional coverage types for your vehicle, such as collision and comprehensive, especially if your vehicle is newer or more valuable.
 These coverage types are not mandated by law, but if you have a loan or lease on your vehicle, your lender will likely require them.

-What it covers: Collision coverage pays for the damage to your vehicle regardless of who is at fault in an accident.
+Collision coverage pays for the damage to your vehicle regardless of who is at fault in an accident.
 Unlike the liability coverage options, collision doesn’t have a written limit.
 Instead, it will cover up to your vehicle’s value after depreciation, also called the actual cash value or ACV.
-This coverage carries a deductible, which is the amount of money you’re responsible for.
+This coverage carries a deductible, which is the amount of money you’re responsible for paying out of pocket.

 Comprehensive (COMP or OTC)

-Coverage example: A deer darts in front of you, and you hit it head-on.
+A deer darts in front of you, and you hit it head-on.
 Your car has major front-end damage as a result, and the repair bill totals $7,000.
-You carry comprehensive insurance with a $500 deductible, so your insurance company would pay $6,500 towards the repairs, and you will be responsible for the remainder.
+You carry comprehensive insurance with a $500 deductible, so your insurance company would pay $6,500 towards the repairs after you pay $500.

 Uninsured motorist property damage (UMPD)